-2.2 CATTRAX CONTROLLER FEATURES
+2.3 CATTRAX CONTROLLER FEATURES

 - Automatic Device Discovery and Display Automatically "discovers" PESA devices and control panels operating over the facility's internal network or connected through a USB port of the host PC and displays located devices in a hierarchical tree structure to provide a global view of the system.
 The entry for a device "discovered" through the USB port is displayed in the device tree with a USB icon overlay to differentiate it from network devices. - Alarm Monitoring Monitors alarms and events from the discovered devices, and displays them in a table format.
-Table columns may be sorted to make search and diagnosis of reported alarms and events faster and more convenient. - Menu Driven Configuration and Control Uses a standard Windows® operating system tree structure for quick access to menus, current configuration of multiple devices may be displayed simultaneously, reconfigured and controlled in real-time to optimize processing functions of cards. - Configuration Management Helps users manage the configuration of their system more quickly and effectively.
-It allows configuration of individual cards or frames; or the entire system configuration may be saved to a file, and then restored by the user when needed.
-Cattrax also supports automatic configuration restoration for cards in a frame. - Remote Access over VPN Network parameters can be configured to allow use of Cattrax over a VPN link. - Automated Batch Firmware Update Allows you to update software or firmware code on multiple PESA devices of the same type simultaneously. - Demonstration Mode Allows you to fully simulate operation of various menu screens for a variety of PESA equipment without affecting any changes to actual equipment connected to the network.
-This feature is invaluable for learning available control and monitor functions for specific devices, or for training operators who may not be familiar with Cattrax how to navigate and operate various functions of the application. - Password Control May be used in no-password or password control mode.
-In password mode, users are required to login in order to change controls and operational parameters contained in system configuration menus.
+Table columns may be sorted to make search and diagnosis of reported alarms and events faster and more convenient. - Menu Driven Configuration and Control Uses a standard Windows[®] operating system tree structure for quick access to menus.
+Current configuration of multiple devices may be displayed simultaneously, reconfigured and controlled in real-time to optimize device functions. - Configuration Management Helps users manage the configuration of their system more quickly and effectively.
+It allows configuration of individual devices; or the entire system configuration may be saved to a file, and then restored by the user when needed.
+Cattrax also supports automatic device configuration restoration. - Remote Access over VPN Network parameters can be configured to allow use of Cattrax over a VPN link. - Automated Batch Firmware Update Allows you to update software or firmware code on multiple PESA devices of the same type simultaneously.

-2.3 DOCKABLE WINDOW PANELS
+2.4 DOCKABLE WINDOW PANELS